 PG&E took the case all the way to the U.S. Supreme Court, which ruled in favor of the state by a vote of 9 to 0.

 Legislative intent was a major discussion point in Pacific Gas and Electric v.
 California State Energy Resources Conservation and Development Commission.
 The Supreme Court ruled it should "not become embroiled in attempting to ascertain California's true motive ... inquiry into legislative motive is often an unsatisfactory venture.
-What motivates one legislator to vote for a statute is not necessarily what motivates scores of others to enact it."
+What motivates one legislator to vote for a statute is not necessarily what motivates scores of others to enact it.

 In addition, reads the decision, "it would be particularly pointless for us to engage in such inquiry here when it is clear that the States have been allowed to retain authority over the need for electrical generating facilities easily sufficient to permit a state so inclined to halt the construction of new nuclear plants by refusing, on economic grounds, to issue certificates of public convenience in individual proceedings.
 In these circumstances, it should be up to Congress to determine whether a state has misused the authority left in its hands."

 Today, every state has a regulatory body with authority for assuring adequate electric service at reasonable rates.
 In Vermont's case, that's the Public Service Board.
 But in Act 160, the state Legislature gave itself the authority to forbid the PSB from issuing a certificate of public good.